 If your flight is canceled or delayed, do you deserve a refund?

-But instead of quickly returning her $569, her online agency sent her a series of denials.
+Fink finally asked for her $569 airfare back, but her online agency, Expedia, sent her a series of denials.
 No, sorry — they were keeping her money.

 She was furious.